GSA/piv-guides/pages/locally-trusted-ocsp.md

 ## Before you begin

-Before you begin, we recommend that you review the OCSP documents available at:  [Implementing an OCSP Responder](https://blogs.technet.microsoft.com/askds/2009/06/24/implementing-an-ocsp-responder-part-i-introducing-ocsp/) series on Microsoft TechNet.
-These documents include supporting information that has been omitted from this document.
+Before you begin, we recommend that you review the OCSP document series available from Microsoft TechNet:  [Implementing an OCSP Responder](https://blogs.technet.microsoft.com/askds/2009/06/24/implementing-an-ocsp-responder-part-i-introducing-ocsp/).
+Microsoft's document series includes supporting information that has been omitted from this OSCP Guide.

 ### Prerequisites